Personal Retirement Savings Account: Non-standard PRSA

 The minimum contribution to a PRSA is €10 per month.
 This can be paid by salary deduction or through the contributors own bank account.
 If the contribution is deducted from salary, then any Tax and PRSI (Pay Related Social Insurance) Reliefs are applied at source so that the payments are made on a nett basis.

 If payments are made from the contributors bank account, then any Tax or PRSI Reliefs that may be due would have to be applied for 'manually' through Revenue.
 Tax Relief and PRSI Relief are dealt with by two separate section of Revenue.

+Fund threshold

+In 2005, a cap on pension savings subject to tax relief was set at €5m, however this was cut to €2.3m in 2010 and €2m in 2014 which it remains as of 2024.
+Anything above the €2m limit is taxed at a rate of 40%.